FlowSight/Document-Image-Categorization/README.md

 Unzip the package and copy the Folder in working directory.

 NOTE: The dataset is not uploaded in the repository.
 Own data set can be created by uploaded scanned images of documents from given 4 cateories.
+Some of the packages used are only available only for educational purposes and should not be used commercially.

 *************************